 Based on the form mentioned above, your publishing activity will be listed in the PCVSE database, which is crucial for verification of compliance with study duties and allocating rewards for publishing activity.
-The data from the database are further transferred to InSIS, as well as exported annually to the Ministry of Education, Youth and Sports and serve as a proof of research activities of employees and doctoral students of the University of Economics, Prague.
+The data from the database are further transferred to InSIS, as well as exported annually to the Ministry of Education, Youth and Sports and serve as a proof of research activities of employees and doctoral students of the Prague University of Economics and Business.
 The publication database is available at https://eso.vse.cz/~sklenak/pcvse/index.php .

 At the same time, since April 2020 it is the duty to keep full text versions of reviewed articles in the VŠE repository (https://repozitar.vse.cz/english/).
-This repository serves as a permanent repository of scientific publications produced at the University of Economics, Prague, which will guarantee their availability.
+This repository serves as a permanent repository of scientific publications produced at the Prague University of Economics and Business, which will guarantee their availability.
 When entering a publication, public accessibility can be restricted.
 Data from the repository (link to text) is used when exporting batches to the RIV database.